sciZer0/7/v/README.md

 Of course, declaring the improvement of democracy in the future.

-Ideally, exactly people must rule the blockchains.
+Ideally, exactly people (users) must rule the blockchains.

 The Vote blockchain ideally solves this problem from day one.